-- Floating Calipers/Sliding Caliper: It moves relative to the rotor; uses a piston on a single side of the disc to push inner brake pad into the braking surface before pulling calliper body in to apply pressure on the opposite side of the disc.
+Floating Calipers/Sliding Caliper: It moves relative to the rotor; and uses a piston on a single side of the disc to push the inner brake pad into the braking surface before pulling the calliper body in to apply pressure on the opposite side of the disc.

 A device that converts the non-hydraulic pressure from your foot into hydraulic pressure and controls slave cylinders at the opposite end of the hydraulic system.

-A component used to enhance the master cylinder and augment pressure from a drivers foot through the use of a vacuum in the engine intake; only effective while vehicles engine is running.
+A component used to enhance the master cylinder and augment pressure from a driver’s foot through the use of a vacuum in the engine intake; is only effective while the vehicle’s engine is running.

 When the driver presses the brake pedal there is a force generated which is boosted by the Vacuum from the engine.
 This boosting effect causes the brakes to respond more quickly.

 The pressurized fluid now enters the brake cylinder inside the Drum brakes.
-There is a piston inside these cylinders, these piston move outwards because of the brake pressurized fluid inside the cylinder.
-This outward movement of the piston causes the brakes shoes to move towards the rotating drum.
-When this brake shoes rub against the drum, friction is generated converting the kinetic energy into heat energy and thereby stopping your vehicle.
+There is a piston inside these cylinders, these pistons move outwards because of the brake-pressurized fluid inside the cylinder.
+This outward movement of the piston causes the brake shoes to move towards the rotating drum.
+When these brake shoes rub against the drum, friction is generated converting the kinetic energy into heat energy and thereby stopping your vehicle.

 Electromagnetic Brake System